 The need for a specific remote tower unit or rating endorsement in CIR 340/2015 (ATCO Licence regulation) should be studied.
 The EGHD recommends that two scenarios are analysed:

-Specific remote tower rating: The use of RTO may require a specific rating, this would be an endorsement attached to an Aerodrome Control Visual (ADV) or Aerodrome Control Instrument (ADI) rating and not linked to unit rating.
+Specific remote tower rating endorsement: The use of RTO may require a specific rating endorsement; this would be an endorsement attached to an Aerodrome Control Visual (ADV) or Aerodrome Control Instrument (ADI) rating and not linked to unit endorsement.
 This view considers that remote towers are a technical means to providing a service.
 The analysis should consider the opposite case and experience regarding the change: what would be required for an ATCO working in a remote tower centre and who move to a conventional tower with no previous experience?

 Remote tower unit endorsement: If a service can be provided both from a remote tower and a conventional tower (switching from one to the other depending on time or any other criteria) then the remote tower and the conventional tower would be two different units requiring two different unit endorsements.
 ‘RTO’ can be mentioned in the unit endorsement name to differentiate it from the conventional tower unit endorsement, but it should not refer to a specific kind of unit endorsement (in case of only and permanent remote TWR there is no need to specify ‘RTO’ in the unit endorsement).
 The possibility of temporary unit endorsement should be evaluated.